-Join an important mission to unite people and elephants living in southern Africa’s vast and beautiful Namib desert.
-Immerse yourself in desert life, cooking over camp fires and sleeping under the stars, and have the privilege of seeing desert elephants in the wild, helping local communities and making a difference.
+Help local communities make a difference, on an important mission to unite people and elephants living in southern Africa’s vast and beautiful Namib desert.
+Immerse yourself in desert life – cooking over camp fires and sleeping under the stars – and have the privilege of seeing desert elephants in the wild.

 Duration: 2 – 12 weeks